airayzing/Help-Docs-v2/tropitech-resource-center/how-tropitech-works/bot-management/3rd-party-apps-integrations/helpshift-integration-with-tropitech.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# HelpShift integration with m1Bot
+# HelpShift integration with tropitech

 ### Use Case

-This integration allows you to transfer lead details such as Name, Email, and Phone from your m1Bot platform to HelpShift.
+This integration allows you to transfer lead details such as Name, Email, and Phone from your tropitech platform to HelpShift.

 ### Pre-requisite